This article will help you read and understand your pathology report for endocervical adenocarcinoma.

 Endocervical adenocarcinoma is a type of cervical cancer.
 The tumour develops in the cervix from the glands normally found in the endocervical canal.

-The diagnosis of endocervical adenocarcinoma is usually made after a small sample of tissue is removed from the cervix in a test called a pap smear.
+The diagnosis of endocervical adenocarcinoma is usually made after a small sample of tissue is removed from the cervix during a Pap test.
 The diagnosis can also be made after a larger sample of tissue is removed in a biopsy or resection.
+After the initial diagnosis is made, most patients are offered surgery to remove the entire tumour.

 Larger samples of tissue are usually sent for pathological examination as a single piece of tissue and the tissue is then divided into multiple sections before being examined under the microscope.
 Your pathologist will describe the number of pieces (or ‘blocks’ as they are often called) that show adenocarcinoma or AIS in your report.